DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

 [](){#user-guide}
 # Type System

-DFHDL is a Scala library and thus inherently supports type safe and rich language constructs.
+DFHDL is a Scala library and thus inherently supports type-safe and modern language constructs.
 This chapter covers the rules and API of this type system.

-??? info "Checkout the benefits of the DFHDL type system"
+??? info "Check out the benefits of the DFHDL type system"

     <div class="grid cards" markdown>